Fenians: United States

-Fenian convicts escape from Fremantle in the 1876 Catalpa rescue.

 Canada

 The Battle of Ridgeway was the largest engagement of the Fenian Raids.

 In Canada, Fenian is used to designate a group of Irish radicals, a.k.a. the American branch of the Fenian Brotherhood in the 1860s.
 They made several attempts to invade some parts of the British colonies of New Brunswick (i.e., Campobello Island) and Canada (present-day Southern Ontario and Missisquoi County), with the raids continuing after these colonies had been confederated.
 The ultimate goal of the Fenian raids was to hold Canada hostage and therefore be in a position to blackmail the United Kingdom to give Ireland its independence.
 Because of the invasion attempts, support or collaboration for the Fenians in Canada became very rare even among the Irish.

 Francis Bernard McNamee, the man who started the Fenian movement in Montreal (and who was later suspected of being a government spy), was a case in point.
 In public, he proclaimed his loyalty to the queen and called for an Irish militia company to defend Canada against the Fenians.
 In private, he wrote that the real purpose of an Irish militia company would be to assist the Fenian invasion, adding for good measure that if the government denied his request he would raise the cry of anti-Irish Catholic discrimination and bring more of his aggrieved countrymen into the Fenian Brotherhood.

 A suspected Fenian, Patrick J. Whelan, was hanged in Ottawa for the assassination of Irish Canadian politician Thomas D'Arcy McGee in 1868, who had been a member of the Irish Confederation in the 1840s.

 The danger posed by the Fenian raids was an important element in motivating the British North America colonies to consider a more centralised defence for mutual protection, ultimately realised through Canadian Confederation.